Opera VPN Review 2020

 Overall, Opera VPN is ultra-convenient.
 It is easy to connect, disconnect, and can be set up within minutes.
 Moreover, I experience zero lags or other hindrances while using the service.

-All this makes up for a fantastic user-experience.
+All this makes up for fantastic user experience.

 Opera VPN Download Process